varunchandra10/intents_based_chatbot/README.md

 ## Overview
 IntelliChat AI is a chatbot built using Natural Language Processing (NLP) and Machine Learning techniques.
 It processes user inputs and responds based on the pre-trained model's understanding of user intents.

+## Important Note to inform users that the project is still under development and improvements are planned for the future.

 ## Project Setup Instructions

 ### 1. Clone the Repository